Split food tour – local dishes and street food in Croatia

 3. Brudet — The Fisherman’s Stew

-Brudet is Split’s answer to the French bouillabaisse, and it is every bit as satisfying.
-This robust stew is made from several varieties of fish — typically whatever was leftover or too small to sell at market — cooked together in a clay pot with onions, tomatoes, white wine, vinegar, and a handful of aromatic herbs.
-The vinegar is the secret weapon, cutting through the richness of the fish and giving the broth its characteristic sharp, complex depth.
-Brudet is almost always served with soft white polenta, which soaks up the crimson broth like a sponge.
-This is not a dish of fine dining establishments — seek it in small, family-run konobas where it has been made the same way for generations.
-The rougher the restaurant looks from the outside, the better the brudet is likely to be inside.
+Think of brudet as Dalmatia’s answer to bouillabaisse, though it would probably offend a Split fisherman to put it that way.
+Several varieties of fish — traditionally whatever was too small to sell at market — cook together in a clay pot with onions, tomatoes, white wine, and a splash of vinegar.
+That vinegar is the thing that makes brudet brudet.
+It cuts the richness of the fish and gives the broth a sharp, complex depth that keeps you going back for more.
+It always comes with soft white polenta that soaks up the crimson broth completely.
+This is not a restaurant with a wine list and mood lighting kind of dish.
+Find it in a small, family-run konoba.
+Honestly, the rougher the place looks from the street, the better the brudet tends to be inside.

 4. Soparnik — The Ancient Savory Pie

-Soparnik is perhaps the most underrated dish in all of Dalmatia, and finding it in Split is a minor treasure hunt that rewards the curious eater.
-This flat, unleavened pastry is stuffed with a filling of Swiss chard, garlic, and parsley, then baked directly on the stone floor of a wood-fired oven and finished with a drizzle of olive oil.
-It sounds simple, and it is — but the interplay between the slightly smoky, chewy pastry and the earthy, garlicky filling is deeply addictive.
-Soparnik has been recognized by Croatia as a protected cultural heritage food, and the region of Poljica, just east of Split, is considered its spiritual home.
-Look for it at the Green Market or in traditional bakeries in the old town, where vendors often sell it by the slice for just a few kuna.
+Soparnik doesn’t get nearly the attention it deserves, which makes finding a good one feel genuinely rewarding.
+It’s a flat, unleavened pastry stuffed with Swiss chard, garlic, and parsley, baked directly on the stone floor of a wood-fired oven and finished with olive oil.
+Simple on paper.
+Completely addictive in practice — the slightly smoky, chewy pastry against the earthy, garlicky filling is a combination that holds up over many, many repeat encounters.
+Croatia has officially recognized soparnik as a protected cultural heritage food, with the Poljica region just east of Split considered its home base.
+Look for it at the Green Market or in traditional old town bakeries, where they usually sell it by the slice for just a few kuna.
+Don’t walk past it.

 5. Crni Rižot — Black Risotto

-Croatia’s version of black risotto is a dish that commands attention the moment it arrives at your table: a dramatic, ink-dark bowl of rice studded with tender cuttlefish, its color derived entirely from the cuttlefish’s own ink sac.
-Do not let the appearance intimidate you.
-The flavor is briny, rich, and intensely oceanic without being fishy — a beautiful paradox.
-The rice is cooked slowly with white wine, garlic, and olive oil until it reaches a creamy consistency, and the finished dish is topped with a drizzle of good olive oil and sometimes a shaving of aged sheep’s cheese.
-Crni rižot is found on virtually every seafood restaurant menu in Split, which means quality varies considerably.
-Seek out places where the rice has genuine bite — it should be al dente, not mushy — and where the ink color is truly deep black rather than a pale gray.
+The first time crni rižot arrives at your table, you stop and look at it for a moment.
+Ink-black rice studded with tender cuttlefish, colored entirely by the cuttlefish’s own ink sac.
+It looks dramatic.
+The flavor, though, is what gets you — briny and rich and deeply oceanic without tipping into fishiness.
+The rice is cooked slowly with white wine, garlic, and olive oil until creamy, then finished with good olive oil and sometimes a shaving of aged sheep’s cheese.
+It’s on virtually every seafood menu in Split, which means quality varies enormously.
+The rice should have genuine bite — al dente, not porridge — and the color should be deep black, not washed-out gray.
+Those two things will tell you immediately whether the kitchen knows what it’s doing.

 6. Fritule — The Street Snack Worth Chasing